bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Troubleshooting/02_Issues.rst

 *[WorkerStarter]* prefix.
 Next we provide a list with the common
 exceptions:

+InitNodeException
-- **InitNodeException**: Exception raised when the remote SSH process to start the worker has failed.
+    Exception raised when the remote SSH process to start the worker has failed.

+UnstartedNodeException
-- **UnstartedNodeException**: Exception raised when the worker process has aborted.
+    Exception raised when the worker process has aborted.

+Connection refused
-- **Connection refused**: Exception raised when the master cannot communicate with the worker process (NIO).
+    Exception raised when the master cannot communicate with the worker process (NIO).

 All these exceptions encapsulate an error when starting the worker process.
 This means that **the worker machine is not properly configured** and thus,